jasonlotito/twixmo/README.md

 Twitter Nexmo search client

+## Requirements

+The scripts expects PHP 5.5 and that you have composer installed.

+## Setup

+    $ composer install

+### 3rd Party Systems

+You'll need to setup an application in [Twitter Application Management](https://apps.twitter.com/) and then you'll need to setup OAuth for your account.
+You'll also need Nexmo setup as well, and then provide all that information.
+You'll see that information below.
+You can set it as environmental variables, or you can pass it all in as command line arguments.

+This script runs as a long running process.

 ## Environmental Vars

 Yes, these all need to be setup.
 You need a Twitter key and secret.
 You also need a Nexmo key and secret.
 You need